brenxm/Learnable/FunctionalRequirement_v0.1.md

 - While in typing mode, the keyboard should provide additional keyboard key for the commonly used characters for that mode that is not provided by the default keyboard.
 (TODO: Separated design spec should be provided)
 - The chatbox should support multiple **dedicated fields** and the users have the option to create new field, step out (return to normal input), delete or enter to an existing field.

+#### Rationale
+- **Seamless Integration with Lecture Scene**:
+- The vertical sliding behavior and toggle button ensure the chat system integrates smoothly into the Lecture Scene without disrupting the user's focus on the primary content.
+By residing in its own UI layer, the chat remains accessible yet unobtrusive, allowing users to engage with the assistant as needed while maintaining a clean and intuitive interface.
+This aligns with UI-003.5’s goal of providing a cohesive and user-friendly experience.
+- **Context Awareness for Enhanced Interaction**:
+- Maintaining chat history and topic awareness enables the AI to provide relevant, coherent responses based on prior interactions, mimicking a natural conversation flow.
+Resetting the history when switching topics ensures that the assistant remains focused on the current subject, avoiding confusion or irrelevant responses.
+This is particularly valuable in an educational context where discussions often pivot between distinct concepts.
+- **Support for Specialized Content**:
+- The inclusion of dedicated fields with specialized formatting for programming code and mathematical equations addresses the need for precise, visually distinct rendering of technical content.
+Automatic detection and prompting for these formats reduce user effort, while manual embedding options empower advanced users with control.
+This dual approach accommodates varying levels of user expertise, ensuring accessibility for beginners and flexibility for experts.
+- **Efficient Multi-Field Management**:
+- Supporting multiple dedicated fields within the chat flow allows users to structure complex queries or responses (e.g., combining code snippets, equations, and explanatory text).
+The ability to create, delete, and navigate between fields enhances usability by offering a modular, organized input system.
+Returning to standard text input ensures versatility, catering to both technical and casual interactions.
+- **Optimized Typing Experience**:
+Providing additional keyboard inputs for commonly used characters (e.g., tab spacing in code) while in special container mode minimizes friction during technical input.
+This feature reduces reliance on default keyboard browsing, which can be cumbersome for frequent symbols or formatting needs in programming and mathematics.
+The UI buttons simulating keyboard keys further streamline the process, improving efficiency and user satisfaction.
+- **Educational and Practical Value**:
+- The combination of context retention, specialized rendering, and enhanced typing capabilities ensures the chat system is a powerful tool for learning and problem-solving.
+By rendering AI responses with proper styling (e.g., syntax-highlighted code, LaTeX-formatted equations), users receive clear, professional-grade feedback that mirrors real-world standards, reinforcing comprehension and application of lecture material.

 4. ## Table of Contents
    - **Requirement ID**: FR-003
    - **UI Requirement**: UI-003.4